Finite reflection groups

 YMatrix(W,w)

-Let W be a finite reflection group on the space V and let w be an element of W. The function YMatrix returns the matrix of w acting on the dual of V. This is the linear transformation of this space which acts trivially on the orthogonal of the roots and has same effect as w on the simple coroots.
+Let W be a finite reflection group on the space V and let w∈ W. The function YMatrix returns the matrix of w acting on the dual V* of V. This is the linear transformation of V* which acts trivially on the orthogonal of the roots and has same effect as w on the simple coroots.
 The function makes sense more generally for an element of the normalizer of W in the whole permutation group of the coroots.
+The resulting matrix is the transposed of the matrix reflrep(W,w), which, according to our conventions acts on the right (on the row vectors representing elements of the dual of V).
+For a rootdatum corresponding to a coset we get the action of on Y(𝐓).

 julia> W=reflection_subgroup(rootdatum("E7sc"),1:6)